beccacauthorn/beccacauthorn.github.io/_posts/2020-01-11-unit-1-data-storytelling-project.md

 ![scatterplot](/img/scatterplotworldcupteams.PNG)

-In order to mitigate the effects of surivior bias, I decieded to run the same code on this dataset using the Barclays Premier League 2017/2018 competition in England due to all teams playing the same number of matches during the competition year.
+In order to mitigate the effects of survivor bias, I decieded to run the same code using the Barclays Premier League 2017/2018 competition data due to all teams playing the same number of matches during the competition year.

 ![engladplayerskde](/img/premierleaguemedianplayeragekde.PNG)